 The levy this year is $120.
 To get a full refund in term 4, your family can volunteer 2 hours of time each term.
 Examples of volunteering are attending working bees, doing the rostered weekend clean up, helping at fundraisers, doing small jobs for the teachers or being a member of CoM.
 You will receive a refund of $30 per term.

 Parent duty roster

 At the beginning of each kindergarten term a duty roster for each group will be placed on the notice boards in the entrance foyer.
 Please a date or two that are convenient for you and come and help with the general running of the kindergarten sessions.
 This involves the preparation of activities, joining in activities with the children and helping with the cleaning up after.
 This is a great opportunity to see your child in action at kindergarten and of valuable assistance to our teaching staff not to mention very much enjoyed by your child.

 For 3-year-old sessions, we ask that parents stay for the whole session.
 4-year-old session helpers can stay for the first three hours.

-We prefer all parents to have a Working With Children check (WWC) but it is not mandatory.
+Parents are required by law to have a Working With Children check (WWC).
 WWC are free for volunteers.
 You can start the registration process online here through the Department of Justice and Regulation, but you will still need to take your photo in to a participating Australia Post outlet for processing.